-Yeppoon, a coastal town of 13,200 people, is 30 km north east of Rockhampton.
+Yeppoon, a coastal town, is 30 km north east of Rockhampton.
 It is thought that the name was derived from an Aboriginal word describing a place where waters join, perhaps a reference to the mouth of Ross Creek and Yeppoon inlet.

 During the early 1860s much of the coastal country around Yeppoon was acquired by the Ross Family, including the Taranganba pastoral run taken up by Robert Ross, now a 'southern suburb' of Yeppoon.
 Twenty miles inland, in land-locked Rockhampton, citizens seeking relief from the heat looked to the coast.
 Emu Park and Spring Head (a natural spring near the Yeppoon railway station) were proclaimed the town of Bald Hills in 1868, and later renamed Yeppoon.
 Township lots were put up for sale until 1872, but pastoralists and farmers continued to dominate the area.
 By 1882 there were just seven buildings in Yeppoon, mostly holiday cottages and a hotel.
 The hotel stimulated travel and local business.
 With expanding farm settlement and mining activity at Mount Chalmers and Carwarral (between Rockhampton and Yeppoon), the nascent town's popularity began to increase.
 A provisional school opened in 1885, and the town's first state school in 1889 (the buildings of which are listed on the Queensland Heritage Register).
 Later in the 1880s there was a telegraph connection, a second hotel and the Yeppoon Progress Association was formed.
 The association published a local guide in 1891, mentioning three hotels, a school, a church and several storekeepers.
 By the 1900s Yeppoon had emerged as a service town, a dormitory for miners and farm workers and a holiday resort.
 A railway line from Rockhampton opened in 1909.